Steve O'Rourke (ice hockey): Coaching career

 Steve O'Rourke began his coaching career as an assistant coach for the Abbotsford Heat of the American Hockey League (AHL), a position he held for two years.
 He then served as an assistant coach for the Red Deer Rebels of the WHL for three years.

 On June 15, 2016, he was named an associate head coach for the Prince George Cougars of the WHL.
 On August 20, 2019, he was named Director of Player Development for the Cougars.

 In September 2022, O'Rourke joined the Oshawa Generals as an associate head coach.
 On July 5, 2024, he was promoted to head coach for the 2024–25 season.
 He was relieved of his coaching duties on December 9, 2024.

-On June 20, 2025, O'Rourke was named head coach of PWHL Seattle.
+On June 20, 2025, O'Rourke was named head coach of the Seattle Torrent.
+During the 2025–26 season, he led the Torrent to an 8–1–5–16 record.
+On May 22, 2026, he was fired by the Torrent after finishing last in the PWHL standings.

 Personal life

 O'Rourke's brother, Dan, is a former ice hockey player and current National Hockey League (NHL) referee.